ithaka/pharos/packages/pharos/README.md

 ## Using Pharos design tokens

-Components in Pharos are styled using design tokens, a tech agnostic way to store variables such as typography, color, and spacing so that Pharos can be shared across platforms.
-You can use these tokens to help style your own components and pages to ensure our brand is properly expressed to users.
+Components in Pharos are styled using design tokens, a tech agnostic way to store design decisions such as typography, color, and spacing so that Pharos can be shared across platforms.
+You can use these tokens to help style your own components and pages to ensure the brand is properly expressed to users.
 The token files are located in the `lib/styles/` directory of the package.

 To use the tokens as SASS variables, import them like so in the file where you want to use them: